ChrisPasda/crispyclean/README.md

 Repository of working at DKB

-The projects are for DKB only and don't work properly without special data
+The projects are for DKB only and don't work properly without special input data

 Biggest Projects: